-- Observation.
-A candidate must be able to observe demonstrations and experiments in the basic sciences, including but not limited to physiologic and pharmacologic demonstrations in animals, evaluation of microbiologic cultures and microscopic studies of microorganisms and tissues in normal and pathologic states.
-A candidate must be able to observe a patient accurately at a distance and close at hand.
+The candidate must be able to obtain information and skills through observation of demonstrations and experiments in the foundational sciences, including but not limited to activities such as physiologic and pharmacologic demonstrations in animals, cadaver dissections and gross pathologic abnormalities in humans, radiologic, ultrasound, and advanced imaging studies, evaluation of microbiologic cultures, and microscopic studies of microorganisms and tissues in normal and pathologic states.
+The candidate must be able to observe a patient accurately at a distance and close at hand; they must be able to perform, observe, and interpret a complete physical examination, and correctly observe and interpret a patient’s condition and responses, and to integrate findings based on these observations in order to develop an appropriate diagnostic and treatment plan.
 Observation necessitates the functional use of the sense of vision and somatic sensation.
-It is enhanced by the functional use of the sense of smell.
+It is enhanced by the functional use of the sense of hearing and the sense of smell.

-- Motor.
-A candidate must have sufficient motor function to elicit information from patients by palpation, auscultation, percussion and other diagnostic maneuvers.
-A candidate must be able to execute motor movements reasonably required to provide general care and emergency treatments to patients.
-Such actions require coordination of both gross and fine muscular movements, equilibrium and functional use of the senses of touch and vision.
+The candidate must have sufficient motor capacity to perform physical examinations and diagnostic maneuvers independently, including palpation, auscultation, percussion, and other diagnostic maneuvers in a timely manner.
+The candidate must be able to provide timely general care and emergency treatments to patients, including but not limited to CPR, intravenous medication, suturing of simple wounds, pressure to stop bleeding, opening an obstructed airway, and simple obstetrical maneuvers.
+Such actions require some physical mobility, coordination of both gross and fine neuromuscular functions, equilibrium, and functional use of the senses of touch and vision.

-All correspondence concerning applications should be addressed to the Florida State University College of Medicine Admissions Office, 1115 West Call Street, Tallahassee, Florida 32306-4300 or email@example.com.
+All correspondence concerning applications should be addressed to the Florida State University College of Medicine Admissions Office, firstname.lastname@example.org.

 For more information, read the Frequently Asked Questions